jsando/mpu/README.md

 ```
 # Examples

-To run any of the examples use "./mpu run example/name".
+To run any of the examples use "mpu run example/name".

 Here are some of the graphics examples.

 ## Drawing random filled rectangles

 ```
-./mpu run example/graphics.s
+mpu run example/graphics.s
 ```
 Press ctrl-c in terminal to quit.
 ![Screenshot from example/graphics.s](images/graphics.jpeg)